barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-06-cartographic-curiosities.markdown

   - Turns the conversation to the Drune, insinuates they're bad; then turns the conversation to the Frost Elves, insinuates they're misunderstood.
   - Carefully, but not very subtly, watching everyone's reactions.
-  - If directly confronted, says "Well, we don't really know what the Frost Elves were like, do we?
+  - If directly confronted, says "Well, we don't really know what the rule of the Frost Elves was like, do we?
 All we have are old stories which make out the Drune, of all people, to be the heroes of the day.
 I am interested in the truth."
   - If he thinks the party may be swayable to the Cold Prince (or at least, against the Drune), says he's interested in the comings and goings of the Drune, slides across a fancy-looking silver coin (10gp), and says he can be